- Getting Started: Church WordPress Theme Documentation

 This video will show you to add and place a widget on a sidebar;

-You can call a sidebar in any page using the widgets WPBakery page builder element present n the church WordPress theme documentation and video, please take a look at the image above to see how we design the theme blog for example:
+You can call a sidebar on any page using the widgets WPBakery page builder element present n the Church WordPress theme documentation guide & tutorial, and video.
+Please take a look at the image above to see how we design the theme blog, for example:

 Slider Show – Page Options #